airalab/robonomics-wiki/docs/ru/configuration-options-description.md

 ## Scenario #3: Publish sensors data to Datalog

-In this scenario isn't matter which sensors connect type to choose.
-Example will you default one - over `http`.
+In this scenario it doesn’t matter which sensors connection type to choose.
+Example will show you instructions is written for default one - over `http`.

-This scenario show how to upload your sensor's data to Robonomics Parachain Datalog.
+This scenario shows how to upload your sensor's data to Robonomics Parachain Datalog.
 Robonomics Datalog is analog of "Telemetry" in Web3 technologies.
 Datalog create a sensor's data snapshot each period of time, which increase reliability of data.

-As in previous scenario you need to create new configuration file, or edit existing configuration file from previous [article](/docs/sensors-connectivity-setup/#json-configuration).
+Just like in previous scenario you need to create new configuration file, or edit existing configuration file from previous [article](/docs/sensors-connectivity-setup/#json-configuration).
-Insert to configuration file what you see below.
+Insert what you see below to configuration file.
 Write full path to your database in file.

 Here we work with `datalog` field.
 It includes next lines: